What Does Bread Symbolize in the Bible?

 Genesis 42-47 shows Joseph’s brothers traveling to Egypt multiple times, begging for grain to survive.
 The brother they rejected becomes their savior through bread.

 Sound familiar?
 Yeah, it’s a Christ-pattern hiding in plain sight.
-Jesus, rejected by His own people, becomes the Bread of Life who saves both Jews and Gentiles from spiritual starvation.
+Jesus, rejected by His own people, becomes the Bread of Life who saves both Jews and Gentiles from spiritual starvation and offers eternal life.

 The Typology Is Wild